-Founded in 1946, The City Bar Fund is the nonprofit 501(c)(3) arm of the New York City Bar Association aimed at engaging and supporting the legal profession in advancing social justice.
-The City Bar Fund operates four programs — the City Bar Justice Center, the Cyrus R. Vance Center for International Justice, the Office for Diversity and Inclusion, and the Lawyer Assistance Program, which collectively:
+As the nonprofit 501(c)(3) arm of the New York City Bar Association, the City Bar Fund mobilizes New York City lawyers to do good work for people in need and for the legal profession.
+The City Bar Fund's four programs — the City Bar Justice Center, the Cyrus R. Vance Center for International Justice, the Office for Diversity and Inclusion, and the Lawyer Assistance Program — channel the power of volunteering into positive impact: #GREATLAWYERS4GOOD

 - Expand access to justice for the underserved in New York City — immigrants, the homeless, victims of domestic violence and other vulnerable groups